 \hrulefill

-The above last result is not completely surprising, since Milne model has no matter (empty universe) and no cosmological constant.
-The spatial hypersurfaces are already maximally symmetric because of the cosmological principle and the absence of matter add even more symmetry to the spacetime.
+This result is not surprising since the Milne model has no matter (an empty universe) and no cosmological constant.
+The spatial hypersurfaces are already maximally symmetric due to the cosmological principle, and the absence of matter adds even more symmetry to the spacetime.